 Taipei Leechi address: No. 67號, Section 2, Chang’an E Rd, Zhongshan District, Taipei City, Taiwan 104

-As for taste, it’s a bit like honey mixed with maltose.
+They taste a bit like honey mixed with maltose.

 While you can find these cakes anywhere in Taiwan, I recommend getting them from Taichung.
-Specifically from the 23 Sun Bakery (23 太陽餅店).
+Specifically, from the 23 Sun Bakery (23 太陽餅店).

-It’s close to the original Chun Shui Tang restaurant—the birthplace of bubble tea—so, you can try the original pearl milk tea while you’re at it.
+It’s close to the original Chun Shui Tang restaurant (the birthplace of bubble tea).
+So, you can try the original pearl milk tea while you’re at it.

 They charge a bit for their pastries, but not enough to shatter your wallet.
 23 Sun Bakery’s cakes are worth it, though.
 They’ve been baking these things for over 40 years.

 If you’re buying these for someone at home, buy a gift box.
 They’re around NT$270 ($9.50) for a box of 10.